 The Griffith Family Foundation “I CAN Sideline Pancreatic Cancer” Symposium/Forum: “We Are” Fighting for Our Future.
 Friday, April 5th, 2019 at 7PM at the Penn State Altoona Devorris Downtown Center.

 Penn State University and The Griffith Family Foundation’s “I CAN Sideline Pancreatic Cancer” Youth Initiative are teaming up in the big game to sideline and cure Pancreatic Cancer.
+American Cancer Society Cancer report estimates that more than 56,700 Americans will be diagnosed with Pancreatic Cancer in 2019.
+That number itself is grim, but even more heartbreaking is that this means the number of new diagnoses is continuing to rise.

-On Friday, April 5th, 2019, six years to the day from our first symposium/forum, Jack Andraka (currently at Stanford University), will return to Penn State Altoona’s Devorris Downtown Center along with Penn State’s 2018 “Inventor of the Year” Dr. James Adair, and Dr. A. James Moser, co-director of both the Pancreas and Liver Institute and Pancreatic Cancer Research Programs at Beth Israel Deaconess Medical Center, and associate professor at Harvard Medical School.
+On Friday, April 5th, 2019, six years to the day from our first symposium/forum, Jack Andraka (currently at Stanford University), will return to Penn State Altoona’s Devorris Downtown Center along with Penn State’s 2018 “Inventor of the Year” Dr. James Adair, and Dr. A. James Moser, co-director of both the Pancreas and Liver Institute and the Pancreatic Cancer Research Programs at Beth Israel Deaconess Medical Center, and professor at Harvard Medical School.

 Based on the efforts we’ve seen between our first and fourth forum, we are very hopeful and excited about the future of Pancreatic Cancer research.
 We are also encouraged by the recurring support from Dr. Lori J. Bechtel-Wherry, Penn State Altoona’s chancellor and dean, who played a vital role in helping us conduct our first symposium/forum and is also lending her time and energy for our fourth symposium/forum.